PrayujaTeli/Blog/Git.md

 The rebase re-writes the changes of one branch onto another without creating a new commit.<br/>

 #### Rebasing Pros and Cons <br/>

+The rebase re-writes the changes of one branch onto another without creating a new commit.

 #### Pros: <br/>
 Code history is simplified, linear and readable.<br/>